Chair of Trustees

 Chair of Grants Committee

-Jenny is experienced in working with a range of disadvantaged groups and has a number of charitable interests including the rehabilitation of offenders and community development.
+Jenny is experienced in working with and on behalf of a range of disadvantaged groups and has a number of charitable interests including the rehabilitation of offenders and community development.

 Fiona is a qualified Actuary and has spent her working career at Mercer Limited, a global consultancy, primarily providing investment advice to the trustees of pension funds, endowments, sovereign wealth funds and other large asset owners.
 More recently, she has had business leadership responsibilities at Mercer both in the UK and across Asia, Middle East, Africa and LatAM.
 Fiona is an active advocate for diversity and inclusion, mentors future leaders and is a volunteer maths tutor to support young people from disadvantaged backgrounds get to top universities.